‘Ambition’

 Transparency & Inclusion

-Ensuring that the NDC fulfills Paris Agree requirements on stakeholder engagement.
+Ensure that the NDC fulfills the Paris Agreement requirements on consultation and public engagement.

 Agriculture

 Adaptation for food security is crucial.
-But we must also end our reliance on fossil fuels in agriculture.
+But we must also end our dependence on fossil fuels in agriculture.

 Forest Reference Levels